GizzlyFacu/GizzlyVaultTones/Tasks.md

     m_dataList.clear();
 }
 ```

+## Pending OnClickedMethods: LibraryA - SearchBar
+1. Library: Add function to onClicked() delegates
+2. Search Bar: Make the functions of:
+    - Search button
+    - Plus button
+    - Filter button

 ## Second Level: LibraryA
-2. Completed - Learn how to use a bar with the library.
+2. Completed - **Learn** how to use a bar with the library.
 (Scroll View) - (Slider).
 3. Completed - I need to add a mask to an Image in Delegate, for a border image.
 4. Completed - Move the code of the RoundedImage to a separate file .qml.
 5. Completed - Add a OnMouseHover and OnSelected effect over the RoundedImage.
 6. Completed - Start the blueprint of Search Bar.
 7. Obsidian: Documentate everything so far.

-## Second Level: SearchBar
+## Third Level: SearchBar
 1. Completed - Make the delegates of Search Bar.
-2. Search Bar: Make the functions of:
-    - Search button
-    - Plus button
-    - Filter button
-3. C++: I need to implement a void search function in libraryBackend, using algorithms and magic stuff.
+2. Completed - C++: I need to implement a void search function in libraryBackend, using algorithms and magic stuff.
+3. Completed - Learn about **QSortFilterProxy** model and implement it.

-## Third Level: LibraryA 2
+## Fourth Level: MusicAnnotator
-1. Add function to onClicked() delegates
+- Start making a .qml sample of an textAnnotator.